Aggregation Pipeline by Hitesh(Youtube)¶

 - $match: Filters users where the second tag in the

-. - $count: Counts the number of users matching the condition and outputs the count as
+tagsarray (tags[1]) is"ad". - $count: Counts the number of users matching the condition and outputs the count as

-. - Note: Array indexing starts from 0, so
+secondTagAd. - Note: Array indexing starts from 0, so

-refers to the second element in thetags
+tags.1refers to the second element in thetagsarray.

 Q14.
 Find users who have both ‘enim’ and ‘ad’ as tags.